 Ahhh to love one’s self, that is the question and how do we arrive at an easy answer?
-In theory it should be effortless, self-love, self-appreciation, self-respect, self-esteem, these are all qualities that we wish for ourselves, our friends, and mostly for our children.
-We think these elements are innate and easy to come by, when in reality we are fragile beings and without a lot of effort, our self-image can be bruised.
+In theory, it should be effortless, self-love, self-appreciation, self-respect, self-esteem, these are all qualities that we wish for ourselves, our friends, and mostly for our children.
+We think these elements are innate and natural to come by when in reality we are fragile beings, and without a lot of effort, our self-image can bruise.
 The damage occurs slowly by seemingly innocent encounters with others while we are growing up.
 Perhaps a sibling rivalry provides harsh words that sting and creates doubt in our mind or a teacher at school tells us that we can’t do something instead of helping us find a way.
-And maybe a parent was having a bad day, week or month and wasn’t able to be as emotionally nurturing as we needed and we felt like we did something wrong, leaving us with a deep wondering if we were somehow ‘wrong’.
+And maybe a parent was having a bad day, week or month and wasn’t able to be as emotionally nurturing as we needed and we felt like we did something wrong, leaving us with a broad wondering if we were somehow ‘wrong.’

 These experiences over the years can inadvertently kidnap our enthusiasm and passion for exploration while undermining our self-esteem, self-love and our drive to challenge ourselves.
-Once the little voice in our head says “you can’t” or “you’re fat” or “you’re awful” … it’s really hard to change it and that is exactly what we must do — change the negative self-talk into positive self-loving talk.
-After all, if we don’t love ourselves fully, who is going to?
-We really need to be our own best friend, our own cheerleader and advocate.
-Our goal is to strike a balance with humility and self-love, knowing in our hearts that we are deserving, incredible creatures of the universe and yet humble in our approach toward others.
-I have often heard it said that “if you need to tell everyone how wonderful you are, then you really aren’t” … it’s much more graceful to show the world your magnificence through your generous loving nature.
+Once the little voice in our head says “you can’t” or “you’re fat” or “you’re awful” … it’s tough to change it, and that is what we must do — change the negative self-talk into the positive self-loving talk.
+After all, if we don’t love ourselves fully, who is going?
+We need to be our own best friend, our cheerleader, and advocate.
+Our goal is to strike a balance between humility and self-love, knowing in our hearts that we are deserving, incredible creatures of the universe and yet humble in our approach toward others.
+I have often heard it said that “if you need to tell everyone how wonderful you are, then you aren’t” … it’s much more graceful to show the world your magnificence through your generous, loving nature.
 I do believe that’s it’s important to toot your own horn from time to time, celebrate your success and share your love with others.

-How do you love yourself and others in a healthy way that boosts your endorphins — which are associated with feelings of attachment and comfort.
+How do you love yourself and others in a healthy way that boosts your endorphins — which connect to our feelings of attachment and comfort.
 Endorphins are like opiates.
-They calm anxiety, relieve pain and reduce stress.
+They moderate anxiety, relieve pain and reduce stress.
 Let us all love a little more each day and begin with ourselves.